 What happens if I don’t have a bowel movement?

-When beginning the use of the Enemeez® products, it is natural for your body to go through an acclimation period in order for your body to re-adjust.
-If an evacuation is not experienced within 15-20 minutes, it is suggested that individuals try digital stimulation to help bring down the stool.
-If still no evacuation, please consult your physician.
+When beginning the use of the ENEMEEZ® products, it is natural for your body to go through an acclimation period in order for your body to re-adjust.
+If you do not have an evacuation within 30 minutes, one to three units rectally can be administered during a bowel care session, 30 minutes apart, as needed or as directed by a physician.